Sergey Nivens - Fotolia

-Like many of the IEEE software engineering standards, Standard 830 includes some guidance and recommended approaches for specifying software requirements.
-It's not a complete tutorial on requirements development but it does contain some useful information.
-The bulk of the document is a detailed suggested template for organizing the different kinds of requirements information for a software product.
-This deliverable is called a software requirements specification or SRS.
+Like many IEEE standards for software engineering, Standard 830 includes guidance and recommended approaches for specifying software requirements.
+It's not a complete tutorial on requirements development, but it does contain some useful information.
+The bulk of the text is a detailed suggested template for organizing the different kinds of requirements information for a software product -- an SRS.

 The heart of the SRS consists of descriptions of both functional and nonfunctional requirements.
-The standard provides several suggestions of how to organize the functional requirements: by mode, user class, object, feature, stimulus, functional hierarchy, or combinations of these.
-There is no single 'correct' organizational approach.
-Use whatever makes sense for your project.
+The IEEE standard provides several suggestions of how to organize functional requirements: by mode, user class, object, feature, stimulus, functional hierarchy or combinations of these criteria.
+There is no single organizational approach that's best; use whatever makes sense for your project.

 I have used the IEEE SRS template numerous times.
-Most of it makes good sense.
-I found a few quirks that led me to create a modified version of the template, which you can download here.
-A template like this is intended to be useful on a wide variety of projects.
-Organizations and project teams should feel free to tailor and customize such templates to best suit the nature and scale of their projects.
+While most of it makes sense, I found a few quirks of IEEE standards that led me to create a modified version of the template.
+Organizations and project teams should tailor and customize such templates to best suit the nature and scale of their projects.